 Hybrid Bikes With Drop Bars?
-Think Again!
+Don’t Bother

 On the right bike, drop bars make you a more powerful and aerodynamic rider.
 They even offer more hand positions for all-day comfort.

-But on the wrong bike, they can be…a bit of a problem.
+On the wrong bike, they can be…a bit of a problem.

-As we’ll see, hybrids fall in the latter category.
+Hybrids fall in the latter category.

 But worry not: if want the feel (or look) of drop bars with the versatility of a hybrid bike, I’ll share some terrific alternatives farther down.